Taddle Creek

-Taddle Creek supplements its semi-annual publication schedule in a number of ways, with live events, a newsletter, a Web site, a podcast, the odd video, art shows, a series of social media feeds, and the occasional special publication or piece of merchandise.
+Taddle Creek supplemented its semi-annual publication schedule in a number of ways, with live events, a newsletter, a Web site, a podcast, the odd video, art shows, a series of social media feeds, and the occasional special publication or piece of merchandise.

 Taddle Creek was founded in 1997 as a Christmas annual for Toronto’s Annex neighbourhood and the surrounding communities of Seaton Village, Christie-Ossington, Little Italy, Palmerston, Sussex-Ulster, Huron-Sussex, and the University of Toronto area.
 By the end of 2000, an insatiable need for expansion saw Taddle Creek increase its frequency to twice a year, widen its availability to all of Toronto, and launch both its Web site and e-newsletter.
-In 2002, Taddle Creek became available nationally across Canada and today publishes work by anyone from anywhere.
+In 2002, Taddle Creek became available nationally across Canada and eventually published work by anyone from anywhere.
 Originally a black and white journal, Taddle Creek began dabbling in colour in 2007, eventually throwing all future staff raises to the wind and becoming a full-colour publication in 2009.
-In 2015, another grand expansion led to the creation of The Taddle Creek Podcast, a YouTube channel, and a now-defunct app.
+In 2015, another grand expansion led to the creation of The Taddle Creek Podcast, a YouTube channel, and an ill-fated app.

 The Editorial Style